sandervandevelde/AzureSignalR-samples/samples/QuickStartServerless/csharp/README.md

 This project is based on this example: https://github.com/aspnet/AzureSignalR-samples/tree/main/samples/QuickStartServerless/csharp

-That project is designed to be executed on a desktop machine.
+That original project was designed to be executed on a desktop machine.

-To deploy this to Azure Functions, just add the two application settings in your Azure Function App:
+To deploy this to Azure Functions in the cloud, just add the two application settings in your Azure Function App:

 - AzureSignalRConnectionString : The connectionstring of your SignalR service
 - ttn-ih-test-weu-ih_events_IOTHUB : This is the eventhub-compatible endpoint of your IoT Hub

-Notice the use of an IoT Hub consumer group named 'afa'
+Notice the use of an IoT Hub consumer group named 'afa'.

 ## AzureMap